eidelmanj/phoneUsage/README.md

 In the instructions, we were asked to assign each user a unique ID that is ten characters long.
 I interpretted this to mean that these ID's should be a random set of characters (rather than simply having MySQL assign an integer ID and adding 0's to it to make it a unique ID).
 Although the likelihood of generating the same key twice is extremely low, there is the possibility we would do this.

 I have made the assumption that the requirement that a User ID be unique is a hard requirement, and that we are not allowed to fail to commit a user just because we generated an ID that already exists (even though this situation is highly unlikely).
 Therefore, I have implemented a loop that repeatedly generates ID's and attempts to commit the UserRecord.
 If the DB raises an exception, we go back and generate a new ID.
 Since generating the same ID twice is extremely unlikely, this loop will only ever execute once in the overwhelming majority of cases.

+Due to the simplicity of the assignment, I have designed a very rudimentary parser for command line inputs.
+In a more realistic version of this tool, we could use one of the many available parser generators for Java to create something more robust.

 Testing